 Our project is to create a 3D Metal for Dr. Bigelow.
 Our goals for the project is to get as far as possible in the creation of the printer.
 Ideally, we would at least be able to print parts by the end of the year.
-We are planning to have a lot of the parts acquisition done by the end of the semester so that we can focus on making it work during the second semester.
-Our plan to achieve this goal includes sticking as one team for the entire project, weekly meetings as a team and with Dr. Bigelow, and constant communication about ideas and problems.
-The printer will interface and be controlled by a pc.
-The pc sends instructions to a set of stepper motors and the powder system.
-In return it will get data from sensors and cameras.
-Some of our biggest challenges include laser safety, interferometer limitations, and necessary preciseness in the laser.
+We are planning to have much of the parts acquisition done by the end of the semester so that we can focus on implementing functional requirements during second semester.
+Our plan to achieve this goal includes weekly meetings as a team and with Dr. Bigelow, and constant communication about ideas and problems.
+Each week we are tackling design and implementation challenges as they arise.
+The printer will interface with and be controlled by a pc.
+The pc first takes in a 3d schematic, then slices into layers, then sends instructions to a set of stepper motors for each layer.
+For each slice, a roller adds a new layer of powder.
+In return the pc will get data from sensors and cameras.
+Certain alarms and sensors will run through an Arduino.
+Some of our biggest challenges include laser safety, dangerous gas volumes, and print accuracy.
+The implementation of these functions will continue throughout the year as we attempt to overcome the major challenges.